General Recruitment Information

 IFC Spring Recruitment is a series of formal events that gives prospective fraternity men the opportunity to meet, socialize, and learn about individual fraternities.
 Rush activities emphasize various aspects of brotherhood and are an incredible educational experience.
 A prospective fraternity man’s decision to participate in recruitment by no means binds him to pledge any fraternity.
 Every phase of rush is a voluntary endeavor.
 Most importantly, rush is a chance for a young man to meet a large number of his peers and to gain life-long friends.

-Open House occurs on specified days during the evening hours of 7:00-10:00 PM.
+Open House occurs on specified days during the evening hours of 7:00-11:00 PM.
 During this time, every IFC fraternity welcomes all rushees.
-There are over 30 IFC fraternities, each unique in its own regard.
+There are 30 IFC fraternities, each unique in its own regard.
 In order to value what every fraternity offers, rushees are encouraged to visit as many houses as possible during Open House.
 Rushees should direct any questions about rush to the fraternity men, but IFC Governing Board members will also be at each house during Open House to answer remaining questions.

 First, Second, and Third Round Invites